 The FMJH runs an invitation program that enables mathematicians within its scope to invite colleagues from abroad to visit their research units.
-With the aim of fostering collaborations and the effective participation of guests in the scientific life of the inviting research unit, the program favors long-term invitations (1 to 6 months).
+The aim is to encourage collaboration and the effective participation of guests in the scientific life of the inviting research unit.
+The program can fund 1 to 3 months of invitations and encourages co-financing for long-term invitations.

 If you are a mathematician working within the FMJH perimeter (i.e. a member of one of the FMJH-affiliated research units listed here), and would like to benefit from FMJH support to invite a colleague working abroad, you must submit an online application here.